MatthieuXMoreau/HTS_M2-IMaLiS_2020/TD_RNAseq/TD_RNAseq.md

 Different aligner and algorithms for RNA-seq analysis exist.
 We will use [**Bowtie 1.2.2**](http://bowtie-bio.sourceforge.net/manual.shtml)  an ultrafast (memory-efficient) short read aligner.
 As an input, Bowtie uses a **Fastq file** (with reads to be aligned) and **“pre-built indexes”** of the reference genome.
 These indexes are named ***“C_parapsilosis.1.ebwt”***, ***“C_parapsilosis.2.ebwt”***, etc. They will allow boosting the alignment process.
 As an output, Bowtie provides a **SAM file**.
 SAM (Sequence Alignment/Map) is a generic format for storing large nucleotide sequence alignments.

-#### TO DO : Run sequence alignments with Bowtie using the two FASTQ files.
+#### :heavy_exclamation_mark: TO DO : Run sequence alignments with Bowtie using the two FASTQ files.
 Take a look at Bowtie documentation and describe the specified options (*-m* in particular).
-What is the proportion of reads aligned on the reference genome?
+What is the proportion of reads aligned on the reference genome? :heavy_exclamation_mark:

 1. Create a new directory to store the output of fastqc